apache/spark/PULL_REQUEST_WORKFLOW.rst

 3) If any of the important, environment files changed (Dockerfile, ci scripts, setup.py, GitHub workflow files), then we again run all tests and checks.
 Those are cases where the logic of the checks changed or the environment for the checks changed so we want to make sure to check everything.
-We do not add providers tests in case DEFAULT_BRANCH is different than master, because providers are only important in master branch and PRs to master branch.
+We do not add providers tests in case DEFAULT_BRANCH is different than main, because providers are only important in main branch and PRs to main branch.

 4) If any of py files changed: we need to have CI image and run full static checks so we enable image building